pauljs/pauljs.github.io/_posts/2015-11-2-Neural-Networks-Reading-Group.md

 the explanations will help translate any complexities.
 Happy learning!

 1. Rotation-invariant convolutional neural networks for galaxy morphology prediction
-  a.
-This is a great introduction into applying neural networks.
-This paper uses deep learning to classify galaxies
-     from images provided by the [Galaxy Zoo project](http://www.galaxyzoo.org/).
+  1. This is a great introduction into applying neural networks.
+This paper uses deep learning to classify galaxies from images provided by the [Galaxy Zoo project](http://www.galaxyzoo.org/).
 It clearly introduces deep learning techniques including root-mean-square error (RMSE), feed-forward neural networks, etc. Key terminology in this paper is further explained [here](), with references to locations of the terms in the paper.